Hot Tub vs. Sauna Health Benefits: Choose Wisely

 6. Skin Health

-The sweating and heat-induced by these heat therapies can open up the pores and cleanse the skin, eliminating dirt and toxins.
-This deep cleansing process can improve skin health, potentially leading to clearer and more vibrant skin.
+The sweating and heat induced by these heat therapies can open up the pores and cleanse the skin, eliminating dirt and toxins.
+This deep-cleansing process can improve skin health, potentially leading to clearer and more vibrant-looking skin.

 7. Post-Workout Recovery